 NIEHS/NTP Laboratory Animal Medicine Training Program

-Angela King-Herbert, D.V.M., leads the NTP Laboratory Animal Management Group within the Cellular & Molecular Pathology Branch.
-She earned her D.V.M. at Tuskegee University and completed training in Laboratory Animal Medicine at North Carolina State University.
-She served as Attending Veterinarian and Manager of Animal Biology at RJ Reynolds before joining NIEHS in 2004.
-King-Herbert is a Diplomate in the American College of Laboratory Animal Medicine (DACLAM).
+Angela King-Herbert, D.V.M., DACLAM, leads the NTP Laboratory Animal Medicine Group within the Cellular & Molecular Pathology Branch.
+She earned her D.V.M. at Tuskegee University School of Veterinary Medicine and completed training in Laboratory Animal Medicine at North Carolina State University College of Veterinary Medicine.
+King-Herbert served as Attending Veterinarian and Manager of Animal Biology at RJ Reynolds before joining NIEHS in 2004.
+She is a Diplomat in the American College of Laboratory Animal Medicine (DACLAM).